Rain-OSU/CIS445_545_HW2/README.md

 Note 1: I played around and made my face super wide.
 I also added the space background and some text.
 I tried to implement some CSS.

 Note 2: Did the rest of the project, adding in pretty much everything.
 Fixed my face and learned a bit about image formatting.

+Note 3: Finished the project and got it all pushed onto GitHub!
+Been working for a while, and like how the page turned out.